After months of visiting some of the best courses in the country, the Disc Golf Pro Tour finally hit the cream of the crop.

 You can see some highlights of the round captured by The Disc Golf Guy:

-2016: Bradley Williams Wins First NT & First-Ever DGPT Event Amid Chipmunkgate
+2016: Bradley Williams Wins First-Ever DGPT Event Amid Chipmunkgate

 All of those stars were rated higher than Bradley Williams.
 But after four rounds at Maple Hill, Williams was the last man standing.